MultiSafepay/docs/content/api/introduction.md

 We encourage you to study this API and start implementing your custom integration against our [``TEST`` environment](#environments).

-If there are any questions, do not hesitate to contact us at <integration@multisafepay.com>
+For any questions, do not hesitate to contact us at <integration@multisafepay.com>

 ### Postman

 To make it easier for you to test our API and perform requests, we created a [Postman collection](https://github.com/MultiSafepay/multisafepay-postman-collection).
-This postman collection is a group of saved request that allows you to retrieve order information, post payments in our API documentation.
+This collection is a group of saved request that allows you to retrieve order information, post payments in our API documentation.